geomodulus/torontobot/README.md

 To help explain, here are some [slides](https://docs.google.com/presentation/d/18zs_1IhCaF1aJ-cQCWIBr0Ga2Zk6f17XL1xXPsy54yo).

+**We're looking for a Go developers interested in working with LLMs to help us turn TorontoBot into a richly-featured, _civic assistant_.**

 ## Usage

 Join [our Discord](https://discord.gg/sggsjGet3E).
 In the "Open Data" channel, using a slash command: